 • Discovering and implementing new therapies to halt progression of the disease; and

 To achieve these goals, the Arthritis Foundation has in 2012 committed $1.8 million in grants to researchers working on OA projects ranging from biomarker identification to imaging techniques that allow physicians to identify changes in cartilage of an injured joint over time.
 We also have committed $500,000 to larger biomarker projects and scientific meetings to advance the research.
 For 2013, we have committed $1 Million to the ACL Intervention Initiative.

-Thanks to our OA Research Program and Flagship Initiative, we believe that by as early as 2013, researchers will identify key biomarkers that physicians will one day use to determine who is at risk for developing OA.
+Thanks to our OA Research Program and Flagship Initiative, researchers have identified key biomarkers and tests are being developed that physicians will one day use to determine who is at risk for developing OA.
 Within the next 10 years, we believe our research efforts will lead to medications that will slow or stop the progression of OA before the patient even exhibits symptoms.